Flamaros/Flamaros.github.io/_posts/2020-04-13-F-lang-lexer.markdown

 available for next token.
 I don't really know how this design change impact the performances, but it should be close from the previous one (maybe faster, maybe slower).

-The [lexer] of [f-lang] is or will be a bit more complicated than the previous one I did few months ago because it have a more generic purpose.
+The [lexer][4] of [f-lang][3] is or will be a bit more complicated than the previous one I did few months ago because it have a more generic purpose.
 The interpretation of string or numeric literals is more advanced, and actually I still haven't added everything I want for this part of the language.
 I also think that the new design make the usage of hash tables for punctuation useless (and may slow down the code), so I will probably remove them.

 I changed the way of how I write lexers simply for comfort and maintainability of the code, this design seems to be the most used, I saw it in the sources of many compilers.
-But I was surprised to listen [Sean Barrett] in a [discussion] with [Jonathan Blow] whom seems to use a lexer with a design closer than the first one I made.
-[Sean Barrett] explains greatly how this design allow more optimizations.
-For [f-lang] I am not so concerned by such advanced performances tweaks, even more for the lexer.
+But I was surprised to listen [tokens][7] in a [discussion][8] with [Jonathan Blow][9] whom seems to use a lexer with a design closer than the first one I made. [tokens][7] explains greatly how this design allow more optimizations.
+For [f-lang][3] I am not so concerned by such advanced performances tweaks, even more for the lexer.
 I can only recommend you to listen this great technical conversation about compilers and speed.